koriaf/ausdigital-nry/docs/1.0/index.md

 gpg2 --verify proof.sig proof.json
 ```

-After verifying proof.json with proof.sig, it is safe to process the HOC Header
+After verifying proof.json with proof.sig, it is safe to process the HOC Header.

 ## HOC Header

 The HOC Header is processed after the HOC Proof has been validated.
 It is essentially an arbitrarily long list of references to HOC Detail records.
 It also contains metadata about access and availability of HOC Detail records.

- * The Full HOC (or HocArchive, directory-like structure with content-address gazetted to the blockchain) MAY contain a file with a valid content-address, that is referenced by the `hoc_head` attribute of `proof.json` (the `hoc_head` file)
+ * The HOC Archive proof.json file MUST contain reference to (content-address of) single HOC Header
+ * the HOC Header MUST be available by `/private/{content_hash}` or `/public/{content_hash}` endpoint
  * The contents of the `hoc_head` file MUST be json that is valid per [`hoc_head.schema`](https://github.com/ausdigital/ausdigital-nry/blob/master/resources/1.0/spec/hoc_head.schema) JSON schema
  * `hoc_head` MUST contain a list of one or more elements.
  * Each element in `hoc_head` list MUST contain a `hoc_detail` attribute, which is a valid content-address of a json file.